uiceds/cee-492-project-2025-gasc/cee492_report.typ

 #import "@preview/charged-ieee:0.1.4": ieee
+#set page(numbering: "i")

 #show: ieee.with(
+  title: [
-  title: [CEE 492 Group Project: The Data Science of Bridge Scour - Diagnostic and Predictive Analytics
+    #text(size: 1.2em)[The Data Science of Bridge Scour] \
+    #text(size: 1.0em)[Diagnostic and Predictive Analytics] \
-  #text(size: 0.85em, style: "italic")[Submission 4: Final Report Rough Draft]],
+    #text(size: 0.7em, style: "italic")[Submission 4: Final Report Rough Draft]
+        #v(-0.9em)
+    #line(length: 78%, stroke: 0.75pt)
+        #v(-0.9em)
+    #text(size: 0.5em)[University of Illinois at Urbana-Champaign] \
+      #v(-1.0em)
+    #text(size: 0.5em)[CEE 492: Data Science in CEE (Fall 2025)]

+    ],

   abstract: [
    Bridge scour (the unwanted removal of sediment at bridge foundations) is the leading cause of bridge failures and closures in the United States.
-With increasing availability and processing power of stream and weather data, engineers can make efforts to analyze, predict and prescribe patterns to anticipate problems, react quickly to large weather events and design mitigations to preserve and protect these large public assets.
-In this study, we will apply the principles of data science and the Julia programming language in investigating stream cross-sectinal data at various Montana bridges in order to gain insights into scour behavior.
+With increasing availability and processing power of stream and weather data, it is possible for engineers to make efforts to analyze, predict and prescribe patterns to anticipate problems, react quickly to large weather events and design mitigations to preserve and protect these large public assets.
+In this study, the project team applies the principles of data science and the Julia programming language in investigating stream bed profile data supplied by the USGS for select bridges in the state of Montana.
+It is later discussed that the scope of the project experienced changes throughout the study.
+This change mostly occurred during the Exploratory Data Analysis.
+However, the intent of this study has remained the same; to gain insights into scour behavior using data science.#v(0.5em)],
-  ],

 authors: (
     (
       name: "Garret Anderson",